cybersec-soc-ulgc/cybersec-soc-ulgc.github.io/content/christmas-carols/index.md

 - Challenges will be released here and on the Discord server.
 - All challenges will be released on **`Christmas Eve @ 3:00 PM BST`**.
 - All challenges are beginner friendly, we want you to have fun and learn something new!
-- You will need to download a `.zip` folder containing the challenges and solve it on your local machine (just like a CTF).
+- This event resembles a CTF, once you solve a challenge you will get a flag in the format `christmas_carol{flag}`.
+This is the "answer" of the challenge.

 #### Flag submission process:
 - Once you have solved all challenges, submit the flags in the `Google Form` shared alongwith the challenges.